Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Summary

 \section{Summary}

-We introduce a novel method that enables measurement of time-dependent \cp-violation in $\Bz$ mesons produced in energy-asymmetric electron-positron collisions near the \FourS resonance and decaying without a reconstructed signal-side vertex.
-The relevant time-evolution is expressed solely as a function of the decay time of the pair-produced partner $B$ meson and information on signal \cp violation is provided by the quantum correlation of the produced $\Bz\Bzb$ pair.
-This approach extends and enhances sensitivity to time-dependent \cp-violating parameters in decays without charged final-state particles, such as $\Bz \to \piz\piz$.
-Simulation shows that the method achieves a sensitivity on mixing-induced \cp violation that would require 20-times larger samples with standard approaches.
+We develop a method that enables measurement of time-dependent \cp-violation in $\Bz$ mesons produced in energy-asymmetric electron-positron collisions near the \FourS resonance and reconstructed without a signal vertex.
+The relevant time-evolution is expressed solely as a function of the decay time of the pair-produced tag-$B$ meson and information on signal \cp violation is provided by the quantum correlation of the $\Bz\Bzb$ pair.
+Key is a compact \epem interaction region and excellent vertex resolution, which enable precise measurement of the tag-$B$ decay time.
+This approach extends and enhances sensitivity to time-dependent \cp-violating parameters in decays without charged particles, such as those involving only $\piz$, $\Kz$, and photons in the final state.
+When applied to the $\Bz \to \piz\piz$ decay, for instance, simulation shows that the method achieves a sensitivity on mixing-induced \cp violation that would require 20-times larger samples with standard approaches.
 This implies that meaningful constraints on the \cp-violating coefficients $S$ and $C$ can already be achieved for $\Bz \to \piz\piz$ decays with the current 0.5 ab$^{-1}$ Belle~II sample.
 The expected sensitivity on $S$ would reduce the degeneracy of solutions for the CKM angle $\phi_2$ in the isospin analysis of $B \to \pi\pi$ decays, substantially improving its determination.
-These findings establish $\ttag$-based time-dependent analysis as a powerful tool for precision \cp-violation studies at Belle II and beyond.
+These findings establish the $\ttag$-dependent analysis as a powerful enabler for precision \cp-violation studies at \belletwo\ and beyond.